Loop Trail? No

 Driving directions are not available for this trail.
 Can you provide this missing data?

-NOTICE: this trail is currently closed due to wildfire damage.
+NOTICE: Portions of this trail are currently closed due to wildfire damage.

 When the capital program is completed in 2008, the Sacramento River Trail will be connected to hundreds of miles of mountain bike, hiking and equestrian trails at both the Whiskeytown and Shasta-Trinity National Recreation Areas.